MicrosoftDocs/ATADocs/ATPDocs/migrate-from-ata-overview.md

 ## Mission accomplished

 Congratulations!
-Your move from ATA to Azure ATP is complete.
+Your move from ATA to [!INCLUDE [Product short](includes/product-short.md)] is complete.

 ## Next steps

-Learn more about [Azure ATP](what-is.md) features, functionality, and [security alerts](understanding-security-alerts.md).
+Learn more about [[!INCLUDE [Product short](includes/product-short.md)]](what-is.md) features, functionality, and [security alerts](understanding-security-alerts.md).

 ## Join the Community

-Do you have more questions, or an interest in discussing Azure ATP and related security with others?
-Join the [Azure ATP Community](https://techcommunity.microsoft.com/t5/Azure-Advanced-Threat-Protection/bd-p/AzureAdvancedThreatProtection) today!
+Do you have more questions, or an interest in discussing [!INCLUDE [Product short](includes/product-short.md)] and related security with others?
+Join the [[!INCLUDE [Product short](includes/product-short.md)] Community](https://techcommunity.microsoft.com/t5/Azure-Advanced-Threat-Protection/bd-p/AzureAdvancedThreatProtection) today!